 To adopt established and new methods to extend and enrich learning on and off campus, using digital technology to;

-- Enable widespread availability of technologies across the learning and teaching, campus and accommodation spaces.
+- Enable widespread availability of technologies across learning and teaching, campus and accommodation spaces.

-- Promote environmental sustainability, through enabling on-line sessions, and file sharing - to avoid undue copies and printing.
+- Promote environmental sustainability, through enabling on-line sessions, and file sharing – and avoiding undue printing.

-- Use technology to support innovative, and encourage accessible, personalised modes and times of study.
+- Use IT and analytics to support quality and innovation and to maximise accessible, personalised modes and times of study.

-- Support our teaching staff in using the latest technologies and anticipating new ones in their course design and delivery.
+- Support our teaching staff in using immersive simulation, data visualisation and analytics in their course design and delivery.

 - Ensure our teaching incorporates the digital technologies needed to advantage our students in employment and employability.

-- Promote the use of media rich teaching including through lecture recording and enabling audio and video feedback.
+- Promote the use of media rich teaching through simulation, virtual reality, haptics, lecture recording and audio and video feedback.

-- Enable on-line access for sharing teaching and research information.
+- Enable industry standard communication and collaboration tools for on-line access for sharing teaching and research information.